vsterev/images-api/Readme.md

 { "error": "Could not delete file Image 1670150531413-DJI_08451.JPG" }
 ```

-### Рegarding issues related to the network load and the possible future load of the database can offer the following architectural solutions:
+### Regarding issues related to the network load and the possible future load of the database can offer the following architectural solutions:

 1. In cases where the database becomes too large, sharding clusters can be made.
 Sharding is a method for distributing data across multiple machines.
 MongoDB uses sharding to support very large data sets.
 Sharding will improve response time, avoid service outage and scale efficiently - it is possible to add new shards at runtime without shutting down the application for maintenance.